nikitavoloboev/data/docs/open-source/open-source.md

 Whilst I try to release everything I work on in the open, I make sure not to ever rely solely on OSS funding for my projects as it's just [not sustainable](https://news.ycombinator.com/item?id=34780859).
 You need to build actual products and sell them be it via free to pro conversion or just paid product outright.
 I think though more products should be open source and still make a business like what [cal.com](https://github.com/calcom/cal.com) is doing amongst many more.
 Opening up contribution to the product is valuable and has little if any drawbacks in my opinion.

+Like seeing overviews of OSS releases of a person in a [page like this](https://github.com/fabiospampinato/monorepo).

 ## Nice contributing pages

 - [Things Network](https://github.com/TheThingsNetwork/lorawan-stack/blob/v3.23/CONTRIBUTING.md)